o11ydev/oy-toolkit/cmd/oy-scrape-alignment/README.md

 is 30s, you can only adjust timestamps up to 300ms.
 Setting a 500ms tolerance will have no effects on jobs with a scrape interval lower than 500s, even if the deviation is tiny.

+## Plotting the output

+By using `--plot.file=scrape.png`, you can generate a PNG file which shows the scrape (mis-)alignment with an histogram.